TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Can Tolerate Extreme Heat

-Why It's Best for High Heat and Open Fires: Xtrema cookware is made entirely from natural ceramic and designed to withstand extreme temperatures.
+Why It's Best for High Heat and Open Fires: Xtrema cookware is made entirely from natural ceramic with no metal core.
+It has a truly inert cooking surface designed to withstand extreme temperatures.
 When tested at the hottest temperature or over an open fire, it outperformed all other cookware.

 Personal Experience: I was impressed with Xtrema when I tested and recommended its retro tea kettle and was keen to test other products in the range.